 Regulating the Standards 2014 (PDF, 285KB) sets out our approach to regulation, including what providers can expect from the HCA as regulator, and an explanation of the questions we will ask, and why, when seeking assurance that our economic standards are being met.

 In July 2014 we published an addendum to section 3.6 (PDF, 230KB) of Regulating The Standards updating our approach to seeking further regulatory assurance.
 At the same time, we issued guidance (PDF, 156KB) relating to the Rent Standard which takes account of a new direction from Government which includes the provision that the regulator can permit waivers to elements of the rent standard.
+We have also published a series of Q&As answering commonly asked questions about the Rent Standard covering the conversion of dwellings let at social rent level to other levels of rent; continuation of Affordable Rent following the conclusion of the 2011-15 Affordable Housing Programme; and the provision of waivers under the new rent policy.

 These standards apply to all registered providers except for local authorities.
 Providers’ boards are responsible for ensuring their organisation meets the economic standards.
 As regulator we have a proactive role in relation to economic standards and will engage with providers to obtain assurance that they are being met.